-If you are concerned for the health the trees on your property and want to know its condition, we can identify any hazards and ways to best preserve its health for the coming years.
+If you are concerned for the health of the trees on your property and want to know about their condition, we can identify any hazards and inform you about ways to best preserve the health of your trees for years to come.
 Our Certified Arborists are trained in tree evaluation methods and can provide a visual survey or in-depth analysis of your trees.

 Plant growth regulators (PGRs) are one of the most beneficial treatments for trees and shrubs.
 Not only do PGRs reduce growth by approximately 60% over a three year period, but the tree benefits in other ways.
 Trees treated with PGRs:

 Develop more fine/absorbing roots